python/cpython/Doc/library/exceptions.rst

 .. exception:: GeneratorExit

-   Raise when a generator's :meth:`close` method is called.
+   Raise when a :term:`generator`\'s :meth:`close` method is called.
 It directly inherits from :exc:`Exception` instead of :exc:`StandardError` since it is technically not an error.

    .. versionadded:: 2.5